Taipei Metro: High-capacity trains

 In March 2024, it was announced that seven additional trains (42 cars) would be built by Hyundai Rotem and introduced between 2026 and 2028 to further cope with increasing passenger ridership.
-These trains are expected to contain fewer seats per carriage, but in turn increase total capacity per carriage.
+These trains are expected to contain fewer seats per carriage, but in turn increase total capacity per carriage.The first two sets are expected to enter service on the Red line in 2027.